garrandall/popular-music-data/tracks/ooh-boy-rose-royce.md

   start_date: '1978-02-04'
 ---

-Ooh boy, I love you so
+Oh boy, I love you so
 Never ever, ever gonna let you go
 Once I get my hands on you
-Ooh boy, I love you so
+Oh boy, I love you so
 Never ever, ever gonna let you go
 I hope you feel the same way too